xianlinbox/daily_practise/aws-solution-architect/storage.md

 Replication:CRR/SRR
-Combine with lifecycle rules and Replciation time control for in time replication Default Event notification which can combine with event bridge to other aws services.
+Combine with lifecycle rules and Replciation time control for in time replication

 MUlti-upload/Byte fetch range
 S3 Select: filter on the server.
 S3 analytics: provide recommandation for how to store your data in S3